Hai (gamer): 2016 season

 In the 2016 Spring Split, Hai was replaced in the jungle by former Team Impulse jungler Yoon-Jae "Rush" Lee, and shared the role of support with former Gravity support Michael "BunnyFuFuu" Kurlyo.
 Hai trained BunnyFuFuu to become Cloud9's main shotcaller during the spring split.

 Cloud9 Challenger

 For the 2016 Summer Split, Hai moved to Cloud9's North America League of Legends Challenger Series (NA CS) team.
 Cloud9 Challenger made it past the NA CS promotion tournament to clinch a spot for the 2017 LCS Spring Split, although Cloud9 had to sell the spot, as one organization could not have more than one team in the league.

 FlyQuest

 Before the start of the 2017 LCS season, the Cloud 9 Challenger roster, including Hai in the mid lane, was purchased by Wesley Edens and rebranded as FlyQuest.

 Golden Guardians

 Hai signed with the Golden Guardians in ahead of the 2018 LCS season.
-In April 2018, Hai announced his retirement.
+In April 2018, he announced his retirement.